-In this section, we show that our algorithm gives highly accurate estimation of motion on artificial and real-world datasets.
-The medical datasets in sections VI-B and VI-C, together with the Matlab scripts for visualizing datasets, are available online .
+In this section, we show that our algorithm gives highly accurate estimation of motion on artificial and real-world data sets.
+The medical data sets in Sections VI-B and VI-C, together with the Matlab scripts for visualizing data sets, are available online.1

-A. Registration of synthetically shifted datasets
+A. Registration of Synthetically Shifted Data Sets

-An artificial 3-D shell pattern is generated as shown in Fig.7a.
-It is produced by stacking several cubical shells together and warping them with a non-rigid motion field.
-The shape of the cubical shell is designed like this for two reasons: 1. its asymmetric nature avoids ambiguity when analyzing the rotation components; 2. the rather irregular spatial features excite all the DT-CWT subbands so we can test the motion estimates from all subbands.
+An artificial 3-D shell pattern is generated, as shown in Fig. 7(a).
+It is produced by stacking several cubical shells together and warping them with a nonrigid motion field.
+The shape of the cubical shell is designed like this for two reasons: 1) Its asymmetric nature avoids ambiguity when analyzing the rotation components; and 2) the rather irregular spatial features excite all the DT-CWT subbands; therefore, we can test the motion estimates from all subbands.